lucasfutch/markovme/README.md

 ## v.04

 Chaged page functionalities to now accept text input and to pull twitter data.
+Two different twitter profiles can be used to generate a tweet based on both personalities.
+Text input requires sufficient data to get a database running, to generate probable posts based on it.
+Help has been added to the page, so that new users are not lost when coming in.